 We wanted to buy something we could only get in America on Amazon.
 So we paid for it and had it sent to a friend in Texas who arranged to post it to us.
 She messaged me with the amount in US$ and I paid her through Revolut (she got a text message etc).
 She was so impressed by it, she asked how I did it and has now joined up herself.

 My children have signed up to Revolut themselves.
-In fact it was my son who told me about it.
+In fact it was my daughter-in-law who told me about it.
 It makes life even easier!
 We are off on holiday together in the near future and I payed for all our seats and luggage requirements.
 They paid me straight back on the Revolut card just by ticking my name in their contacts.

 If you prefer to know your exchange rate rather than be subject to the highs and lows in these volatile times, not a problem.
 You can exchange your base currency in to the currency of your choice and spend it in all the forms mentioned above.
 All on the same account using the same card.